Damn Good Guides

 Why should I book a fishing trip in the Columbia River with Captain Experiences?

-Our Damn Good Guides currently offer 26 trips in the Columbia River, and the most popular trips in the area are Salmon Hook-Up guided by Scotty, Olympic Peninsula Sturgeon Fishing guided by Scotty, and Columbia River Salmon & Steelhead guided by David.
+Our Damn Good Guides currently offer 26 trips in the Columbia River, and the most popular trips in the area are Olympic Peninsula Sturgeon Fishing guided by Scotty, Steelhead Hook-Up guided by Scotty, and Sturgeon Catch and Release Trip guided by Bryan.

 All guides on Captain Experiences are vetted by our team.
 You can access their reviews, click through trip photos, read bios to get to know them, and preview trip details like species, techniques, group sizes, boat specs and more.